luciangreen/luciancicd/README.md

 * Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.

-* Generated code currently loses (newline, etc.) formatting.
-Lucian CI/CD will pretty print the code later.
+* The generated code currently loses formatting (newline, etc.).
+Lucian CI/CD will print the code nicely later.

 * Increase N to a higher number in `fail_if_greater_than_n_changes1(N).` in `settings.pl` (or the `fail_if_greater_than_n_changes1 overrider` value in `luciancicdverify.pl` to N in `[Increase Max to,N]` in the log in tests) to improve performance.

 * Before testing, Lucian CI/CD backs up `GitHub2o` and `Github_lc` in `gh2_tmp2` and `GitHub2` in `gh2_tmp` (at the same level as `GitHub`, see `settings.pl`).

-* If there are problems with testing, remove the contents from `GitHub2`, `GitHub_lc` and `GitHub2o`.
+* If testing is problematic, remove the contents of `GitHub2`, `GitHub_lc`, and `GitHub2o`.

 # Compiling Lucian CI/CD for better performance